The Parkers Van of the Year three times in a row - enough said

-VW is not alone in using 2.0-litre engines in its large van range – the Ford Transit is down to 2.0 litres following the introduction of Euro 6 emissions regulations, as are the Citroen Relay and Peugeot Boxer – but should you be worried about it?
+VW is not alone in using 2.0-litre engines in its large van range – the Ford Transit went down to 2.0 litres following the initial round of Euro 6 emissions regulations, as did the Citroen Relay and Peugeot Boxer (though this French pairing returned to 2.2-litre engines in 2019) – but should you be worried about it?

 Our first impressions of the Crafter's new engine range weren't overly favourable.
 Around the mountain roads of Spain on the original launch we found the 140hp versions had to be worked hard, and while the 177hp version was unsurprisingly pokier, both sounded reedy and coarse under power.

 As we've spent more and more time with the 140hp model – the projected bestseller – we've come to better appreciate the new motor.
 Once the engine has covered 1,000 miles or so, the noise reduces and the smoothness increases.